[3.9] Omni-golem Primordial Chain Elementalist

 - Remembering to use your flasks and spirit offering all the time

 For most content, you just hit phase run + quicksilver flask and run through everything while your golems destroy everything in their wake.
 For harder enemies you spam your curse on hit setup to make them easy prey.
 There is no shame in standing still while your immortal golems constantly taunt the enemies off of you if you need to go AFK for a while.
 You could say it is a high quality of life build.

-For our golems: We get 1 from base, 2 from Clayshapers, 2 from anima stone+primordials, 2 from elementalist passives, 3 from primordial chain for a total of 10.
+For our golems: We get 1 from base, 2 from Clayshapers, 2 from anima stone+primordials, 2 from elementalist passives, 1 from tree, and 3 from primordial chain for a total of 11.

 Like most golem builds, it revolves around flame golems being your primary golem.
 Unlike most builds, your other golems also hit very hard.
 In fact, it is fairly easy to modify the build so ice golems acutally do more damage without lowering the flame golems' damage.
 For my version, I use 2 Clayshapers for the extra golems/damage.
 But, if you find that surviving is difficult, you can get a high ES shield (I recommend 400+) which will drastically increase your total ES.
 You can also substitute one of your primordial harmony gems for a watcher's eye for more defense options, but they are ludicrously expensive even for basic ones.